 In July 2019 the Company started its Phase I exploration program on the Metla Property.
-The Company has hired Mr. Todd A. Ballantyne, P.Geo., of in3D Geoscience Inc. to interpret the data received from the airborne VTEMTM geophysical, survey which was conducted by Geotech Inc. in 2018.
-The data from the 2018 VTEMTM geophysical survey along with historical data will be used to help guide the 2019 field program.
-The purpose of the Phase I is to refine drill targets on the Metla Creek Zone and define potential new exploration targets.
+The Company hired Mr. Todd A. Ballantyne, P.Geo., of in3D Geoscience Inc. to interpret the data received from the airborne VTEMTM geophysical, survey which was conducted by Geotech Inc. in 2018.
+The data from the 2018 VTEMTM geophysical survey along with historical data was used to help guide the 2019 field program, which occurred in August of 2019.
+The purpose of the Phase I field program was to refine drill targets on the Metla Creek Zone and define potential new exploration targets.